-CEO McCabes Pharmacy, an Irish online and community pharmacy provider.
-Sharon also serves as a Non-Executive Director on the Boards of Eason & Son, Dublin Zoo (The Zoological Society of Ireland) and also St Vincent's Healthcare CLG.
+CEO McCabes Pharmacy and Lloyds Pharmacy Ireland, an Irish online and community pharmacy provider.
+Sharon also serves as a Non-Executive Director on the Board of Eason & Son, Dublin Zoo (The Zoological Society of Ireland) and St Vincent's Healthcare CLG.

-Prof. Leonie Young (Appointed 15 November 2022)
+Prof. Leonie Young